 Coasters out of t-shirts

 Over time, we tend to get tired of our shirts, but instead of throwing them away, we keep them inside our closet until it tends to overflow and you don’t know where to put your old shirts away, too.
 If you’re having the same kind of dilemma right now, then this is your call to start braiding t-shirts into coasters for your cup of tea or coffee.
+Of course, if there are some t-shirts that hold certain special memories, you could also take help from companies like Memory Stitch and turn them into a cute t-shirt quilt!

 Turn your hardcover books into picture frames